Updated: March 24, 2026

 - Accommodation or lease agreement in Portugal

-The employer can provide accommodation or a lease agreement if they have staff lodgings.
+The Portuguese employer can provide accommodation or a lease agreement if they have staff lodgings.
 You will also need to provide proof of health insurance and whether the employer provides work accident insurance.

 - Visa validity: 270 days